Sanford, Manitoba

 Sanford is an unincorporated community in the Rural Municipality of Macdonald in Manitoba.

 Sanford lies approximately 12 kilometres southwest of the provincial capital, Winnipeg.
 While it is generally considered a bedroom community with many residents commuting to Winnipeg for work, Sanford is also home to many farming families and small businesses.
 These businesses include the grocery store, the liquor/lumber store, Family Physio Therapy, carwash, insurance, accounting, and construction service provided.
-Sanford is also home to Meadowbrook (a small retirement community), a United Church, and a Recreation Center.
+Sanford is also home to Meadowbrook (a small retirement community), a United Church, and a recreation centre.

-Sanford is the site of the Water Treatment Plant that serves the R.M. of Macdonald.
+Sanford is the site of the water treatment plant that serves the RM of Macdonald.